mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 __Software Engineer__

 - Researching and developing an ERP system for the Islamic Foundation of Bangladesh.
-- Analyzing and coordinating to give advice of software systems and form a basis for the solution of information processing problems and also analyzing system specifications.
+- Analyzing and coordinating to give advice of software systems and form a basis for the solution of information processing problems.
-- Translate system requirements to task specification of Accounting module, Budget module and Provident Fund module.
+- Translating system requirements to task specification of Accounting module, Budget module and Provident Fund module.

 ## Education